bazelbuild/bazel/site/en/remote/dynamic.md

 [persistent workers](/docs/persistent-workers).
 Persistent workers will automatically run with sandboxing when used with dynamic execution, and cannot use [multiplex workers](/docs/multiplex-worker).
-On Darwin and Windows systems, the sandboxed strategy can be slow, you can pass `--experimental_reuse_sandbox_directories` to try a new approach speeding up sandboxes on these systems.
+On Darwin and Windows systems, the sandboxed strategy can be slow; you can pass `--reuse_sandbox_directories` to reduce overhead of creating sandboxes on these systems.

 Dynamic execution can also run with the `standalone` strategy, though since the `standalone` strategy must take the output lock when it starts executing, it